ruggeri/tech-notes/randos/electrical-outlets-and-plugs-by-country.md

     and a third blade at a right angle for the ground.
   - All UK sockets offer grounding.
 Plugs that don't need ground can have a plastic ground pin.
+  - Sockets have shutters that protect against insertion of forks or knives.
+Often sockets have a switch at the socket to easily turn off the power if not needed, but this is not a requirement as plug has insulated sheaves to prevent contact with live pins.
 - Italy (C, F, and L)
   - L is used only in Italy (okay also Albania).
   - The typical plug is the 10A plug.
 It has 4mm prongs, set 19mm